junjypark/junjypark.github.io/_pages/about.md

 ### Open positions

-There is currently no open position available, as of May 2024.
-Open positions for the next year will be announced here in August 2024.
+Information on open positions for 2025 is available [here](https://junjypark.github.io/openpositions/).